Ask a doctor about a prescription for RANOZEK 375 MG PROLONGED-RELEASE TABLETS

 This medication contains less than 1 mmol of sodium (23 mg) per tablet; this is essentially "sodium-free".

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow your doctor's or pharmacist's instructions for taking this medication exactly.
+If you are unsure, consult your doctor or pharmacist again.

 Use in children and adolescents

-Children and adolescents under 18 years old should not take this medication.
+Children and adolescents under 18 years of age should not take this medication.

 If you take more Ranozek than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.

-If you forgot to take Ranozek
+If you forget to take Ranozek

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions about the use of this medication, ask your doctor or pharmacist.

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone gets them.

-Other side effects you may experience include the following:
+Other side effects you may experience include:

 Frequent side effects(may affect up to 1 in 10 people):